geoffreylitt/wildcard-onward-paper/paper.md

 </div>

-[@fig:table-adapter] summarizes the overall architecture of table-driven customization, using a simplified illustration of the Hacker News example scenario.
+[@fig:table-adapter] summarizes the overall architecture of data-driven customization, using a simplified illustration of the Hacker News example scenario.
 The name and points value for each article is scraped from the web page DOM, and user annotations are loaded from the brower's local storage.